-The CSU, Chico Outdoor Classroom at our Ecological Reserves provides a hands-on, outdoor classroom opportunity for all students.
-This program impresses upon the next generations the importance of being wise stewards of this valuable resource and the importance of respect, preservation and enhancement of this native land and the species living among it.
+The CSU, Chico Outdoor Classroom at our Ecological Reserves provides engaging hands-on, state standards aligned activities for elementary school aged students.
+The program impresses upon the next generations the importance of being wise stewards of our valuable natural resources and the importance of respect, preservation, and enhancement of the land and its native species.

-The program is successfully managed collaboratively by BCCER staff and students, Altacal Audubon Society, and many other community volunteers.
-Our University interns and graduate students assist with teaching, curriculum development, pre-field trip classroom teaching, and post field trip assessments.
+Reserves staff, CSUC interns, and graduate students have partnered with the Altacal Audubon Society and many other community volunteers to create this dynamic program.
+Interns and graduate students assist in teaching, curriculum development, pre-field trip classroom teaching, and post field trip assessments.

-The curriculum builds through successive years so students gain knowledge cumulatively from 3rd grade as they participate in a multi-year program.
-Students participate in science activities in which they monitor plant and animal populations and establish trends from previous years’ data.
-Students are introduced to graduate student researchers who specialize in turtle ecology, birds and archeology.
-These 3rd and 4th grade students see new opportunities for education in these exciting areas of study.
+Elementary students participate in science activities in which they monitor plant and animal populations and establish trends from previous years' data.
+Students are introduced to graduate student researchers who specialize in turtle ecology, birds, archeology, and more.
+These 3rd-5th grade students experience the excitement of discovery as working scientists share their research.

 - Bird banding with the Altacal Audubon Society team